lidofinance/docs/docs/guides/deposit-security-manual.md

 info: You address is in the Guardian List {"context":{"address":"0x0000000000000000000000000000000000000000"}}
 ```

-At the first startup the daemon will collect historical data:
+At the first startup the daemon will collect historical data for quite some time:

 ```
 info: Historical events are fetched {"context":{"endBlock":4487322,"events":3,"startBlock":4467323}}